-It’s the end of the school year!
-We only have one last week of school left until this one is in the books – literally.
-It would be easy to spend every last second of it out on field trips or taking picnic lunches at the lake that last until dinner.
+It’s almost the end of the school year!
+For some of us we have just weeks left and for others a little over a month, but for all of us, the end is in sight.
+It would be easy to spend every last second of this grand finale out on field trips or taking picnic lunches at the lake that last until dinner.
 I’ve done it.
 But it’s worth it to pause and plan the end of this homeschool year so it can be done really well!
 Let’s talk about how to wrap up your homeschool year in an organized and beneficial way that includes recognition and appreciation of the accomplishments achieved.

 ** This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.**

 - Collect any letters of recommendation from coaches, volunteer leaders, group leaders, spiritual leaders, and others involved with your child’s extra-curricular activities.

 - Update transcripts with sports, volunteer work, and any large projects that your child had the leadership of or was a major contributor to.

 - Select which school work you want to preserve and create a file labeled with the student’s grade.
 (If you are under a school district be sure of which work you must hold on to in case of an audit.)